iffy/generalconference/data/eng/1974-10/000-god-will-not-be-mocked/text.md

 We believe in work.
 We remember the fourth of the Ten Commandments says, "Six days shalt thou labour, and do all thy work" ([Ex.
-20:9](https://www.lds.org/scriptures/ot/ex/20.9?lang=eng#8)), and we are not sure that the rapidly decreasing work week is beneficial to mankind.
+20:9](/scriptures/ot/ex/20.9?lang=eng#8)), and we are not sure that the rapidly decreasing work week is beneficial to mankind.
 We think the Lord knew what he was talking about.
-It would seem that we are play- conscious, travel-conscious, and our economy seems to be providing for the traveling public and the gaming public and the drinking public.
+It would seem that we are play-conscious, travel- conscious, and our economy seems to be providing for the traveling public and the gaming public and the drinking public.

 We are also concerned with the great waste from our homes and stores and restaurants and otherwise.
 After the usual banquet, enough is carried out in